ncatlab/nlab-content/pages/7/7/3/2/2377/content.md

 In response to Toby's comment about forming the union of sets above: it always annoyed me that people worry whether sets just happen to have elements in common.
 It is very much a \'is $\sqrt{2} \in \pi$?\' type thing.

 [[Mike Shulman]]: I agree with pretty much everything Toby said, except that I don't think I would go so far as to claim that structural set theory gets at *what was the real meaning all along*.
 Maybe it's what Cantor meant, maybe it isn't (probably he wouldn't even have understood the question as we ask it today).
 Instead, I would say that over the course of the 20th century, it *emerged* that sets in mathematics were only ever really *used* structurally.

+AN: only ever??
+Undergraduate mathematics is always conceived of materially.
+It can hardly be taught from a strictly structural point of view.
+Even many of the most exercises for undergraduates would have to be rewritten completely, and to avoid that things would get completely confusing, utmost care is needed.

+SEAR cannot even define the elementary sets {a,b,c} and {a,b,d} and take their union {a,b,c,d}.
+These objects exist in SEAR only as subsets, but they are different objects depending on the set a,b,c,d are elements of.
+But it doesn't matter which set this is, and a purely structural view should take that into account!
+Thus one needs to assume a universal set from which all objects of discourse are taken that one might want to have as element in some set.
+(For maybe one will later introduce an element e....)
+The subsets of this universal set then form a proxy of the sets of standard set theory.
+But having that (and augmenting the universal set to contain power sets, which is a natural next step), one can do all standard mathematics in this universal set, obviating the need for SEAR.

+Mike Shulman continues:
  The reason I believe in structural set theory is not out of a philosophy that this is the "real" meaning of sets; in fact I think that ZF-theorists are studying a very real and interesting world!
 But when I look at most mathematics as it is done by most mathematicians, what I see is sets treated structurally---so I think we should have a foundational account of sets which treats them that way.

+AN: And when I look at most mathematics as it is done by most mathematicians, what I see is sets treated materially.

+Clearly, this is not inherent in the mathematical writings but in the view.
+One needs both the material and the structural view, and foundations should provide both in an easy way.

+To start with the material point of view has many advantages: It is easy to motivate, makes for easy language, and most textbooks are already written in that style.
 =--

 +--{: .query}